madebypco/peterokereke/README.md

-### Hey there 👋
+### Hi there 👋

-- 👀 My name is Peter, and I'm glad my Github profile got your interest!
+- 👀 Welcome to my Github profile!
+I'm Peter.
-- 🔭 I'm building the future of digital content discovery.
+- 🔭 And I am on a mission to make deliveries 🚚 highly efficient.
 - 📫 You can reach me at: thepeterokereke@gmail.com
-- 👨 My pronouns: He/Him
+- 👨 You can address me as: He/Him
-- ⚡ Fun fact: Did you know people tilt their heads to the right when kssing? 😄.
+- ⚡ A Fun fact: People tilt their heads to the right when kssing 😄